TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/GOLANG-MUX/README.md

 ![REST API With GO and MUX](https://raw.githubusercontent.com/TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/main/images/Build-REST-API-USING-GO-MUX.png)

-This is a sample application showing how to build rest api using golang & MUX.
+This is a sample Book REST API which will showcase you, how to build REST API using golang & MUX.

 # What's MUX?